-In 2022, the exchange gives Sarah access to her 0.1 ETH2.
+Say, in 2022, the exchange gives Sarah access to her 0.1 ETH2.
 At this time, 0.1 ETH2 is valued at $500.
 At this point, Sarah has dominion and control so she should report $500 of ordinary income on her tax return.

 Liquid staking & taxes

-Self-stakers and exchange stakers will not have access to the original ether deposited nor staking rewards earned until transaction support is enabled on the Ethereum 2.0 network (unknown future date).
+Generally speaking, stakers will not have access to the original ether deposited nor staking rewards earned until transaction support is enabled on the Ethereum 2.0 network (unknown future date).
 Until this point, both original ether locked in the deposit contract and the earned ETH2 staking rewards are illiquid.
 Liquid staking overcomes this interim liquidity issue by offering liquidity to both staked ether and ETH2 rewards earned.

 What if Ethereum 2.0 fails?